-As at December 31, 2019, the principal amounts payable by the Port Authority (non-AIF) and the restricted Airport Improvement Fees are \$6,262 and \$26,771, respectively.
+The Airport's capital program, which includes Debt Service for borrowings, is funded through Airport Improvement fees.
+As at December 31, 2020, the principal amounts payable by the Port Authority (non-AIF) and the restricted Airport Improvement Fees are \$5,938 and \$25,385, respectively.
+Please see details on Airport Improvement fees under Note 10.